FAQs

 What are the costs that I will incur?

-You might have management costs or cleaning costs that will not be covered by TimeOut or the terminally ill family.
-The terminally ill recipient and family are asked to clean the property, however you might prefer a deeper professional clean on their exit.
+You might have management costs or cleaning costs that will not be covered by TimeOut or the Recipient family.

 How does this affect my Tax?